 Kindle owners, stop reading.
 Everybody else … welcome.
 If you’ve been thinking about making the jump into the world of Amazon e-readers, this is your week.
-The online retailer has several deals running for Amazon Prime members, taking significant cuts on the standard Kindle, the Kindle Voyage, and, my personal favorite, the Kindle Paperwhite.
+The online retailer has several deals running for Prime Day taking significant cuts on the standard Kindle, and, my personal favorite, the Kindle Paperwhite.

 But I’m not an Amazon Prime member.

 Maybe consider joining?
 Or see if anybody you know or have dated or play shuffleboard with is a Prime member and will loan you their account.
 Or, not that we’d ever suggest doing this, consider signing up for Amazon’s free Prime trial, ordering your Kindle, and then canceling the membership at no cost to yourself.